streamlit/docs/content/library/advanced-features/app-testing/automate-tests.md

 ## Writing your own actions

-The above is just provided as an example, and Streamlit App Action is a quick way to get started.
+The above is just provided as an example.
+Streamlit App Action is a quick way to get started.
 Once you learn the basics of your CI tool of choice, it's easy to build and customize your own automated workflows.
 This is a great way to improve your overall productivity as a developer and the quality of your apps.

 ## Working example